Festive herbs for winter health

 Holly in history (Ilex aquifolium)

-Despite having completely fallen out of use in modern herbal practice, this prickly little number has some impressive historical applications.
+Despite having fallen completely out of use, this prickly little number has some impressive historical applications.

-According to old Mrs Grieve, holly leaves were used as a diaphoretic – an herb that stimulates circulation to the peripheries, encourages sweating and thereby brings down a fever.
+Holly leaves were mainly used as a diaphoretic - a herb that stimulates circulation to the peripheries, encourages sweating and thereby brings down a fever (Grieve, 1931).

-The poisonous berries, high in saponins, are violent purgatives, causing vomiting in all but the thrushes and blackbirds who feast on them.
-They were commonly employed in the treatment of ‘dropsy’ – an old medical term for swelling in the ankles caused by heart failure.
+An infusion of holly was given in pneumonia and smallpox and, sure enough, modern research has found the leaves to boast antioxidant, antibacterial and antifungal activity.
+The poisonous berries, high in saponins, are violent purgatives, inducing vomiting and diarrhoea.
+They were commonly employed in the treatment of ‘dropsy’ - an old medical term for swelling in the ankles caused by heart failure.

 Nicholas Culpeper, a 16th century herbalist, considered the berries to be curative of colic.
-He also thought the bark and leaves were “are excellently good, being used in fomentations for broken bones, and such members as are out of joint.”
-I wouldn’t necessarily recommend that anyone try this one at home, however.
+He also thought the bark and leaves were “excellently good, being used in fomentations for broken bones.”
+I wouldn’t recommend that anyone try this one at home, however.

 Incredible Ivy (Hedera helix)